wayneforrester/ignite-az-admin-cloudskills-challenge/README.md

 # ignite-az-admin-cloudskills-challenge
-Code created during the Microsoft Ignite Azure Admin Cloudskills Challenge
+This repository contains code that was created as part of the Microsoft Ignite Azure Admin Cloudskills Challenge.